tdworowy/kindle_highlights/md/Software_Performance_Testing_Concepts_Design_and_Analysis_(Shen_JJ).md

       A performance benchmark of a software application is the standard or point of reference of a specific performance aspect of the application, and it serves as the baseline for comparison.

+      Standard deviation is defined as the square root of the variance, it’s a measure of the extent of deviation of samples from the average value and the spread of data in a distribution.
+By definition, the standard deviation is:

+      Percentile rank or percent rank is the percentage of values less than or equal to a specific value in a distribution.
+The percentile is the value a certain percentage of values are less than or equal to.
+So, a percentile is a value associated with a specific percentile rank, in other words, a percentile is a value in a dataset below which a percentage of data samples fall.

+      A probability distribution for discrete variables is represented with a probability mass function, while a probability distribution for continuous variables is represented with a probability density function.

+      Nonlinear functions are functions that are not linear

+      Little’s law states that, under steady state condition, that is, for a stable system, the average number of items in a system equals the average rate at which an item arrives at the system multiplied by the average time an item spends in the system.

+      From the server’s point of view, if incoming requests are placed in a queue and handled by a queueing scheduling process, then the request arriving pattern to the queue represents the distribution of think time between requests.
+The time between request arrivals can be represented by an exponential distribution, and the number of request arrivals in a specific time interval follows the Poisson distribution.

+      The following is a list of the common ones: (a)  Constant think time (b)  Uniform random think time (c)   Gaussian random think time (d)  Poisson random think time

+      We adopt a multiple-sigma rule, which defines the relationship between the number of concurrent users a system can support and the expected distribution of peak numbers of concurrent users at the effective capacity load level:

+      specified, as listed in the following table.
+Design Parameters Required 1 Request distribution 2 User groups with request probabilities x 3 Concurrent time interval x 4 Effective capacity 5 Number of virtual users in each group x Table 5.6: Performance testing load design parameters